 Gibson’s It Fell Upon the High Midnight was named one of two winners in the annual Christmas Carol Competition sponsored by the American Composers Forum and VocalEssence, whose performances were recorded for broadcast on public radio and for CD release.
 Commissioned by Loyola Marymount University for the Golden Jubilee of the choral program founded by the late Paul Salamunovich, Gibson’s Te Deum for chorus and orchestra was premiered by Dr. Mary Breden and the choruses at the Jesuit university.
 The National Children’s Chorus received a standing ovation for their performance of his Dona nobis pacem at Carnegie Hall, and his Noel, Noel, Noel was part of St. Olaf College’s iconic Christmas Festival.

 Honors & Performances

-Gibson works for the Los Angeles Philharmonic and lives with his wife Carol and animal companions in Downey, California.
+Gibson lives with his wife Carol and animal companion in Anaheim, California.